Newtales/Google-Cyber-Security-Portfolio/README.md

 <br>

-It taught me new technical skills through:
+It taught me new technical skills in:

 <br>